ManavKhorasiya/Asynchronous-weather-app/README.md

 -All files are inside playground folder

- Original file app.js uses callbacks
+-Original file app.js uses callbacks

- Geocode.js uses locationIq api to fetch co-ordinates
+-Geocode.js uses locationIq api to fetch co-ordinates

- Weather.js uses darksky to fetch temperature based on co-ordinates
+-Weather.js uses darksky to fetch temperature based on co-ordinates

- Both geocode.js and weather.js are synced with each other in app.js
+-Both geocode.js and weather.js are synced with each other in app.js

 -promise.js is file to understand working of promises in javascript